 “Really?” the person who brought it in to be appraised responds with about as much enthusiasm as someone who’s just awakened after major surgery.
 “So, what’s it worth?”

-“Well,” the expert answers, “If this nail were to come up for auction, I expect it easily could go for as much as 2 million dollars.”
+“Well,” the expert answers, “If this stick were to come up for auction, I expect it easily could go for as much as 2 million dollars.”

-Let me tell you, if someone ever gave me news like that, I would pick up the appraiser and spin him around, and then do cartwheels across the appraisal room’s floor.
+Heck, if someone ever gave me news like that, I would pick up the appraiser and spin him around, and then do cartwheels across the appraisal-room’s floor.
 And to heck with sentimental value.
 I would unload the item on the first person who showed interest in it…and looked rich.

 Anyway, after watching the show, I was certain that somewhere hidden in the catacombs of my basement was an item that would make me instantly wealthy.
 All I had to do was find it.